muarshad01/Docker_and_Kubernetes/09_Dockerizing_multiple_services.md

       dockerfile: Dockerfile.dev
       context: ./server                     # look into this path or folder
     volumes:
-      - /app/node_modules
+      - /app/node_modules                   # inside the container don't try to override `/app/node_modules`; Leave folder as is
-      - ./server:/app                       # look at the server directory and copy everything there into the app folder in the container
+      - ./server:/app                       # <src: server directory on local>:<dst: app directory in container>
 ```

 ***

-## 127: Postgres Database is uninitialized or getaddrinfo NOTFOUND Fix

-***

-## 128: Environment Variables with Docker Compose
+## 124: Environment Variables with Docker Compose

 ```
 version: '3'